 - Emerging Issues

-An electronic cigarette, or e-cigarette, is a cylindrical device made of stainless steel or plastic that mimics a cigarette in terms of its appearance and uses and sometimes tastes, but does not contain tobacco.
+An electronic cigarette, or e-cigarette, is a device made of stainless steel or plastic that mimics a cigarette in terms of its appearance, use and sometimes tastes, but does not contain tobacco.
 A typical e-cigarette consists of a battery, an atomizer that heats the liquid and turns it into a vapour, and a cartridge that contains flavouring and (sometimes) nicotine in a base of propylene glycol (PG) or vegetable glycerin (VG) and water.

 E-Cigarettes and their refill products without nicotine are available in a variety of locations for purchase, however e-cigarettes with nicotine as well as nicotine cartridges and e-liquid containing nicotine cannot legally be imported, marketed, or sold in Canada until Health Canada has approved them.
 Also Health Canada does not permit these products with or without nicotine to make a health claim.

-E-cigarettes are a relatively new device and while these products are almost certainly less harmful than tobacco cigarettes, little is known about the longer term safety and effectiveness of these products.
+E-cigarettes are almost certainly less harmful than tobacco cigarettes, but little is known about their longer term safety.